vscosta/yap/packages/clpqr/clpqr.md

  Constraint Logic Programming over Rationals and Reals  {#clpqr}
 =====================================================

-@ingroup paackages

 YAP now uses the CLP(R) package developed by <em>Leslie De Koninck</em>, K.U.
 Leuven as part of a thesis with supervisor Bart Demoen and daily